Tselina (satellite)

+Tselina (Целина) were a series of military SIGINT satellites originally developed in the former Soviet Union and used in the past Russian military.
+These satellites could pinpoint the exact location of objects emitting radio signals.
+They could even identify the type of emitter, its operational modes, and its activity level.
+This function proved valuable for detecting potential military operations by monitoring increased radio communication activity.
+By providing early warning of such activity, Tselina offered valuable intel that might not have been obtainable through other means.

 Variants

-Initially divided into "overview" (Tselina-O) and "detailed" (Tselina-D), since about 1980 the system has been integrated into a single satellite, Tselina-P, which is also known as Tselina-2.
-The system's primary subject is enemy radar equipment.
-Tselina has been numbered as part of the Kosmos series.
-In total 130 Tselina satellites have been launched.
+Initially divided into "Overview" (Tselina-O) and "Detailed" (Tselina-D), since about 1980 the system has been integrated into a single satellite, Tselina-P, which is also known as Tselina-2.
+The system's primary subject was enemy's radar equipment.
+Tselina had been numbered as part of the Kosmos series.
+In total 130 Tselina satellites were launched.